selforganising/book/assignments/week1homework.md

 Take a look at these videos: [Git Basics](http://git-scm.com/videos) and [GitHub & Git Foundations](http://vimeo.com/album/2763106/video/88271920).

 And try out these online tutorials: [Git Immersion](http://gitimmersion.com/) and [learnGitBranching](http://pcottle.github.io/learnGitBranching/).
-These both cover similar ground.
+They both cover similar ground.
 Try them both out.
 See which one you find most useful.

 ##Chrome DevTools